realA10001986/Time-Circuits-Display/README.md

 These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
 The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

-Your replacements need to be put in the root (top-most) directoy of the SD card, be in mp3 format (128kbps) and named as follows:
+Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps) and named as follows:
 - "alarm.mp3".
 Played when the alarm sounds.
 - "alarmon.mp3".
 Played when enabling the alarm
 - "alarmoff.mp3".
 Played when disabling the alarm